-Particular applications of AI include expert systems, speech recognition and machine vision.
-The very applications of Artificial Intelligence and Machine Learning in Financial Services is becoming popular today.
-While going Global has been one of the priorities, staying in par with the current technology standards and providing customers the best financial offerings and advanced services has pushed organizations further in.
-In terms of mobile payments, internet finance and P2P lending, Chinese Fintech companies have been trendsetters.
-Here are few ways in which financial services are being provided using AI and Machine Learning.
+Particular applications of AI include expert systems, speech recognition, and machine vision.
+The very applications of Artificial Intelligence and Machine Learning in Financial Services are becoming popular today.
+While going Global has been one of the priorities, staying on par with the current technology standards and providing customers the best financial offerings and advanced services has pushed organizations further in.
+In terms of mobile payments, internet finance, and P2P lending, Chinese Fintech companies have been trendsetters.
+Here are a few ways in which we can use Artificial Intelligence and Machine Learning in Financial Services.

 Personalized Customer Service

 Customer service is the key to retaining clients and keeping the finances rolling, the aspects without which the global business and finance sector may come to a standstill.
 The Millennial Disruption Index reports that “73% would be more excited about a new offering in financial services from Google, Amazon, Apple, PayPal, or Square than from their own nationwide bank.”
 Many of them are known to say, “I don’t see the difference between my bank and all the others.”
 Many Fintech startups have hence been establishing a clientele by utilizing AI technologies like Neuro-Linguistic Programming (NLP) to provide better and instant service.
 AI interfaces like Cleo, Eno, and Wells Fargo chatbot, that deliver information instantaneously.